totovr/Processing/Kinect/Setup_Kinect.md

 Connect your Xbox Kinect motion sensor to your computer in an available USB port.
 Ensure the sensor is connected to a power source.

 Open the Processing application again.
-Close the empty sketch.

 Open: